Art on the Prairie

 IG: Jenlawlerdesigns

-Jen hand carves and casts using a lost wax casting or hand fabricates each one of her jewelry designs.
-Jen strives to create modern, unique designs that are easily and wanting to wear every day.
-Jen is inspired by the gemstones she uses, the architectural shapes all around, as well as the textures found.
-Jen uses Sterling Silver, Gold, Natural Gemstones and Pearls.
-Jen also creates all kinds of unique custom work with her clients.
+I hand carve and cast using a lost wax casting or hand fabricate each one of my jewelry designs.
+I strive to create modern, unique designs that are easily and wanting to wear every day.
+I am inspired by the gemstones I use, the architectural shapes all around me as well as the textures found.

 Sara Letsch | Boone